 He had a fine aesthetic sense.
 He would have his men search for days for timber with just the grain or texture which, polished, would best adorn some feature of a house.
 In stonework, the cut or broken side must not show, only that which showed in nature.
 While building a wall eight foot high he was called to New York for conference with Collis P. Huntington.
 When he returned, he found that a workman had put in one stone with the cut-side out; he had the whole wall taken down to correct the mistake.
-19 decoration by means of rough woodwork, the bark being left in place, or by means of uncut stones, artificial rockwork or the like, or by such combination of these materials and devices as will cause the general appearance of what is thought to be rural in character.
-Where woodwork is used it is customary to provide a continuous sheathing as of boards, upon which are nailed the small logs and branches with their bark, moss, etc., carefully preserved.20

-By the turn of the century, the kind of rustic work pioneered by Durant and used by others in the Adirondacks especially William Coulter and the early projects of Augustus D. Shepard, was understood sufficiently to deserve definition in Russell Sturgis' A Dictionary of Architecture and Building as:
+By the turn of the century, the kind of rustic work pioneered by Durant and used by others in the Adirondacks especially William Coulter and the early projects of Augustus D. Shepard, was understood sufficiently to deserve definition in Russell Sturgis's A Dictionary of Architecture and Building as: